Welcome to the City of Big Lake Election Page!

 State Primary and General Election Information for Voters

-When voting at the General Election – Voters have the option to vote for any Office(s) and are not restricted to one political party.
+When voting at the General Election (November of even numbered years) – Voters have the option to vote for any Office(s) and are not restricted to one political party.
 Voters must adhere to the instructions advising the number of candidates that votes can be cast for under each office.

 Where to Vote in the City of Big Lake